Robert T. Hartmann: Chief of Staff to the Vice President

-After President Nixon nominated Gerald Ford to be vice president on October 12, 1973, Hartmann coordinated Ford's preparations for the confirmation hearings on the nomination.
+After President Richard Nixon nominated Gerald Ford to be Vice President on October 12, 1973, Hartmann coordinated Ford's preparations for the confirmation hearings on the nomination.
 He then became Vice President Ford's chief of staff.
-It soon became obvious that the burden of administrative matters—hiring staff, finding office space, etc. -- kept Hartmann from devoting sufficient time to speeches, political liaison, and advising the Vice President.
-Ford solved this problem by hiring L. William Seidman as an assistant for administration, which left Hartmann to advise Ford on political matters.
+When it became clear that the burden of administrative matters – hiring staff, finding office space, etc. – kept Hartmann from devoting sufficient time to speeches, political liaison, and advising the Vice President, Ford hired L. William Seidman as an assistant for administration, which left Hartmann to advise Ford on political matters.

 Counselor to the President

-When Gerald Ford succeeded to the presidency on August 9, 1974, he quickly named Hartmann as Counselor to the President, with Cabinet status.
-In this position, one of Hartmann's main responsibilities was supervision of the editorial Staff in the preparation of presidential speeches, statements, messages, and correspondence.
+When Ford succeeded Nixon to the presidency on August 9, 1974, he named Hartmann as Counselor to the President, with Cabinet status.
+In this position, one of Hartmann's main responsibilities was supervision of the editorial staff in the preparation of presidential speeches, statements, messages, and correspondence.
 He also handled White House liaison with Republican Party organizations and advised President Ford on a wide variety of matters that went beyond his formal duties.

-Hartmann drafted President Ford's address to the nation upon taking office, coining the phrase "long national nightmare" to describe the Watergate scandal and resignation of Nixon.
+Hartmann drafted Ford's address to the nation upon taking office, coining the phrase "long national nightmare" to describe the Watergate scandal and resignation of Nixon.

-Later life and career
+Later life

-After Ford left office, Hartmann served as a senior research fellow at the Hoover Institution at his alma mater Stanford, and a trustee of the Gerald R. Ford Foundation.
+After Ford left office, Hartmann served as a senior research fellow at the Hoover Institution at Stanford University, his alma mater, and a trustee of the Gerald R. Ford Foundation.

 In 1980, he wrote his autobiography, Palace Politics, focusing on his time at the White House.

+Hartman died on April 11, 2008 in Washington, D.C., at the age of 91.